dish982/frontend_project/README.md

 # Frontend bootcamp project
-This is a frontend project made using HTML, CSS, Javascript and Bootstrap.
+This is a frontend project made using HTML and CSS

 ## Preview
 ![Preview](preview1.jpg)